 Senate Minority Leader Chuck Schumer, a Democrat, said McConnell’s purpose for this shortened timespan was “making it much more difficult to get witnesses and documents and … rushing the trial through.”
 It would have the result, Schumer said, of hiding “evidence from the American people.”

 Democrats had previously pushed back against McConnell’s stated desire to prevent witness testimony at the trial.
-They have also voiced concern over McConnell’s promise to coordinate with for the trial and his December 2019 public statement that he was not an impartial juror.
+They have also voiced concern over McConnell’s promise to coordinate with White House counsel for the trial and his December 2019 public statement that he was not an impartial juror.